vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 You should avoid asking the customer in a pub for the shipping method for the drinks, etc.

-Instead: Use _Userinfo_ to ask for the user's details, such as: phone number, name, email address, postal address, birth date, national identity number and bank accounts.
+Instead: Use _Userinfo_ to ask for the user's details, such as: phone number, name, email address, postal address, birthdate, national identity number and bank accounts.
 The user must of course consent to sharing the information.

 See